essentialols/cl-search/README.md

 **Export directly to clipboard!**

-*Linux users may need to install xclip or xsel (with PyQt5, PyQt4 or qtpy) for use*
+*Linux users may need to install xclip or xsel (with PyQt5, PyQt4 or qtpy) for use!*

 `-o clipboard`